In a world first, Singapore-developed artificial intelligence system detects 3 major eye conditions

 With the rising prevalence of diabetes, SiDRP and other diabetic retinopathy screening programmes are affected by the availability, training and retention of these professional graders and optometrists as well as long-term financial sustainability and access.

-The AI-based DLS - the brainchild of the clinical team from SNEC and SERI (including Prof Wong and Assistant Prof Ting) and the technical team from NUS School of Computing (Prof Lee, Professor Wynne Hsu, and Dr Gilbert Lim) - is aimed at increasing the “efficiency and reduce cost of screening diabetic retinopathy by replacing a large proportion of what is now requiring “human assessment”, said Prof Wong.
+The AI-based DLS - the brainchild of the clinical team from SNEC and SERI (including Prof Wong and Assistant Prof Ting) and the technical team from NUS School of Computing (including Prof Lee, Professor Wynne Hsu, and Dr Gilbert Lim) - is aimed at increasing the “efficiency and reduce cost of screening diabetic retinopathy by replacing a large proportion of what is now requiring 'human assessment'," said Prof Wong.

 “It will be easier to set up diabetic retinopathy screening programmes in communities in the future which could largely be done automatically by DLS," added Prof Wong, who is also chair of ophthalmology and vice-dean at NUS’ Duke-NUS Medical School.